 A nice side effect of quick drying clothing is that on extended trips in the back country or when you are adventure traveling you can wash your clothing in the sink or river and be able to wear them almost immediately.
 This reduces the amount of clothing you need to carry without being grubby or smelly.

 Select the Right Amount of Insulation

 There are four things which effect how warm you feel: your base metabolism (do you run “hot” or “cold”), the environmental conditions you are experiencing (temperature and wind), the amount of insulation you are wearing, and your activity level!
-Richard Nisley posted a wonderful graph which illustrates how these factors are inter-related.
+Richard Nisley posted a wonderful graph illustrates how these factors are inter-related as does his revised paradigm for estimating garment comfort limits.
 I found Richard’s graph very helpful in selecting the right set of garments for a trip or event.
+My caveat is that I seem to require around 1/2 the insulation Richard recommends except when I sleep.
 What important to remember is that you only insulate for your lowest level of activity.
 For example, I will often eat “dinner” early and then hike at a moderate (no sweating) pace until dark and then immediately get under my quilt.
 In the morning I immediately start hiking and eat breakfast once it warms up a bit.
 This means I need clothing that is much less insulating than something that would keep me comfortable when sitting around at the coldest time in the day.
 I have also found Richard’s graph is a great reminder that besides adding or removing clothing layers, a highly effective way to maintain a comfortable temperature range during the day is by altering activity level.

 Know How Much Durability is Needed